Pooja-4NI24EC406/Experiment-1/README.md

 <h3>INFERENCE</h3>
 <br>Based on the experimental and simulation results, the following conclusions were drawn:

 The Common Source MOSFET Amplifier successfully amplifies small AC signals, making it ideal for analog signal processing.

-The output is phase-inverted, which aligns with theoretical expectations.
+The output is phase-inverted, which aligns with theoretical expectations

 The voltage gain depends on the transconductance () and the drain resistor (), allowing for design flexibility.

 The MOSFET operates in the saturation region, ensuring a stable amplification process.

 The LTSpice simulation results match theoretical calculations, confirming the circuit's validity.</br>

 <h3>Final Conclusion</h3>